Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 • Keep all devices updated with the latest software and security patches.

-• Install antivirus and anti-malware software.
+• Additionally, install antivirus and anti-malware programs.

 4. Be Cautious with Public Wi-Fi